 Students are notified that cellular phones etc. are allowed in class or in the Learning Resource Center only if they are turned off or turned to a silent mode.
-Under no circumstances are phones to be answered in class.
+Under no circumstances are phones to be answered in class or used for texting.
 When there are extenuating circumstances that require that a student be available by phone or beeper, the student should speak to the instructor prior to class so that together they can arrive at an agreement.